 Be sure to consult a medical professional to be sure these poses are right for you, and ask a trusted teacher for any further instructions.

 Three-legged Downward-facing Dog

 From down dog, raise one of your legs high into the air.
 This adds a bit of heat to the normally restful downward-facing dog position and helps get your blood flowing.
-As part of a spring yoga sequence, you can pull your raised leg all the way through to a forward lunge position to begin a sequence that will enliven your whole body.
+As part of a spring yoga sequence, you can bend your raised leg and pull your knee all the way forward to your nose.
+Reach it back to straight and repeat the compression/extension a few times before stepping through to a forward lunge position.
+This is a fresh sequence to awaken your core and enliven your whole body.

 Wide-legged Forward Bend

 This simple pose brings the head below the level of the heart, encouraging circulation while providing a great stretch through the hamstrings.
-It’s also a good first step if you want to add inversions to your spring yoga practice.
+Be sure to engage your quadriceps while in this shape.
+A wide-legged standing straddle is also a gentle way to add inversions to your spring yoga practice.

 Revolved Chair Pose

 Adding a twist to your chair pose will help stimulate digestion as you put your quads and abs to work.
 This pose also helps promote better blood flow, respiration, and lymphatic function.
-If you’re feeling sluggish, this is the pose for you.
+If you’re feeling sluggish, this fiery pose is for you.

 If you’re up for it, a full inversion is the perfect way to get the blood flowing and strengthen the entire body in the process.
 Headstands boost metabolism, stimulate the nervous system, and help release toxins from the body through a good sweat.